rapidsai/cudf/README.md

 # <div align="left"><img src="img/rapids_logo.png" width="90px"/>&nbsp;cuDF - GPU DataFrames</div>

+## 📢 cuDF can now be used as a no-code-change accelerator for pandas!
+To learn more, see [here](https://rapids.ai/cudf-pandas/)!

 cuDF is a GPU DataFrame library for loading joining, aggregating, filtering, and otherwise manipulating data. cuDF leverages [libcudf](https://github.com/rapidsai/cudf/pull/14374/), a